 Personalised exam timetable

-Your personalised exam timetable for Semester 2 2018 exams will be available in myRMIT from Monday 15 October.
+Your timetable for Semester 2 exams is now available in myRMIT.

 If you’re registered with the Equitable Learning Service (ELS), check your RMIT student email account for your personalised exam timetable.